 Accessibility Explore whether the intended beneficiaries are able to access services or indicators outputs.
 Accountability Documents used by executive authorities to give "full and regular" reports documents on the matters under their control to Parliament and provincial legislatures as prescribed by the Constitution.
-This includes plans, budgets, in-year and Annual Reports. , will durine portes.
-Activities The processes or actions that use a range of inputs to produce the desired outputs and ultimately outcomes.
+This includes plans, budgets, in-year and Annual Reports. · Activities The processes or actions that use a range of inputs to produce the desired outputs and ultimately outcomes.
 In essence, activities describe "what we do".
 Adequacy indicators The quantity of input or output relative to the need or demand.
 Annual Report A report to be prepared and submitted annually based on the regulations set out in Section 121 of the Municipal Finance Management Act.
 Such a report must include annual financial statements as submitted to and approved by the Auditor-General.
 Approved Budget The annual financial statements of a municipality as audited by the Auditor General and approved by council or a provincial or national executive.
 Baseline Current level of performance that a municipality aims to improve when setting performance targets.
 The baseline relates to the level of performance recorded in a year prior to the planning period.
 Basic municipal A municipal service that is necessary to ensure an acceptable and reasonable service quality of life to citizens within that particular area.
 If not provided it may endanger the public health and safety or the environment.
-Dudget vee The financial year for which an appual budget is to be conveyed assert Budget year The financial year for which an annual budget is to be approved - means a year ending on 30 June.
-Cost indicators The overall cost or expenditure of producing a specified quantity of outputs.
-Cost malcators The overall cost of experioliture of producing a specified quantity of outputs.
+Budget year The financial year for which an annual budget is to be approved - means a year ending on 30 June.
+0 Cost indicators The overall cost or expenditure of producing a specified quantity of outputs.

 Distribution The distribution of capacity to deliver services. indicators Financial Statements Includes at least a statement of financial position, statement of financial performance, cash-flow statement, notes to these statements and any other Statements that may be prescribed.
 General Key After consultation with MECs for local government, the Minister may performance prescribe general key performance indicators that are appropriate and indicators applicable to local government generally.
-Impact The results of achieving specific outcomes such as reducing neverty and impact The results of achieving specific outcomes, such as reducing poverty and creating jobs. creating jobs.
-Inputs All the resources that contribute to the production and delivery of outputs.
+Impact The results of achieving specific outcomes, such as reducing poverty and creating jobs.
+Inputs All the recovered that contribute to the graduation and delivery of cutouts inputs All the resources that contribute to the production and delivery of outputs.
 Inputs are "what we use to do the work".
-They include finances, personnel, equipment and buildings.
+They include finances, personnel, equipment and buildings. equipment and bandings.
 Integrated Set out municipal goals and development plans.
-Development Plan (IDP) National Key performance areas Service delivery & infrastructure periormance areas Economic development Municipal transformation and institutional development Financial viability and management Outcomes Financial viability and management The madium term results for specific baneficiaries that are the consequence.
-Outcomes The medium-term results for specific beneficiaries that are the consequence of achieving specific outputs.
+Development Plan (IDP) National Key Service delivery & infrastructure performance areas Economic development Municipal transformation and institutional development Compared to the little and transformation and Outcomes Financial viability and management The madisimal terms are the fear are distincted that are the constant and the constant are the consta Outcomes The medium-term results for specific beneficiaries that are the consequence of achieving specific outputs.
 Outcomes should relate clearly to an institution's strategic goals and objectives set out in its plans.
 Outcomes are "what we wish to achieve".
 Outputs The final products, or goods and services produced for delivery.
-Outputs may , be defined as "what we produce or deliver".
-An output is a concrete achievement (i.e. a product such as a passport, an action such as a presentation or immunization, or a service such as processing an application) Performance Indicators should be specified to measure performance in relation to input, Indicator activities, outputs, outcomes and impacts.
-An indicator is a type of information used to gauge the extent to which an output has been achieved (policy developed, presentation
+Outputs may be defined as "what we produce or deliver".
+An output is a concrete achievement (i.e. a product such as a passport, an action such as a presentation or immunization, or a service such as processing an application) Performance Indicators should be specified to measure performance in relation to input, Performance Indicator Indicators should be specified to measure performance in relation to input, activities, outputs, outcomes and impacts.
+An indicator is a type of